hasmiig/proteinmpnn-finetune-data-prep/README.md

 Four sequential stages:

 1. **Filter** — select best structure per (allele, peptide); apply pLDDT threshold
-2. **Map** — join back to original parquet to recover metadata and MHC sequences
+2. **Map** — join back to original parquet to recover metadata, MHC sequences, and paths to PDB files
 3. **Resample** — re-run iterative median sampling to correct any allele bias from prediction
 4. **Split** — train/val/test splits in one of two modes:
    - `hla` — rare alleles (bottom 20% by frequency) held out as test; k-fold CV on remainder